binayjy8/STACK/README.md

-Binay bhusan mohanta is the pro
+Binay bhusan mohanta is the proj